 Difficulties In Relationships And Social Interaction

 - A particular financial situation can make you more irritable and frustrated with your life.
 When you can’t manage stress for a long period of time, it can take away your ability to form stable relationships.
 You may also develop avoidance behaviors and lose interest in sex and show intimate expressions.
 Economic stressor can rip even the toughest relationships and cause unhealthy behaviors to develop.

 - Financial problems can also disrupt other types of relationships.
 For instance, it can keep you from maintaining professional association with your superiors.
 It can also cause a conflict with people to whom you owe money.

 - Worrying about your financial resources can also keep you socially withdrawn.
 You may retreat from your family members, friends, and your general social life.
 Everyday stress can make your mental health issues a lot worse.

 Other Effects Of Economic Stress On Your Health

-Aside from the common symptoms of difficult economic times, you also need to watch out for the other consequences of monetary pressure on your health.
+Aside from the common symptoms of difficult economic times and stressful situations, you also need to watch out for the other consequences of monetary pressure on your health.
 These may include: